When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

-While opting for a big brand may seem like a cop-out, we’d recommend sticking to models sold by trusted high-street retailers as you can more easily guarantee that they’re new, have a valid warranty and have a dedicated customer support service via the manufacturer’s website.
+We’d also recommend sticking to models from well-known brands, sold by trusted retailers, as you can more easily guarantee that they’re new and have a valid warranty.
+You’ll also have access to a dedicated customer-support service via the manufacturer’s website.
 Buying a no-name brand from Amazon, for example, means you may get little or no support.
 Some brands don’t even have websites, making them impossible to contact.

-Here are three laptops to whet your appetite.
-Click through to the reviews to find more information.
-Keep in mind that availability and pricing will be particularly volatile at the moment.
+Here’s a pair of laptops to whet your appetite.
+Click through to the reviews for more information.
+Keep in mind that availability and pricing may be particularly volatile at the moment, because of increased demand.

 More powerful laptops for older children

 If your child is going to secondary school, consider spending up to £500 on a laptop with at least an Intel Core i3 or AMD Ryzen 3 processor and 4GB of Ram.
-This will give them enough to be able to have several programs open and lots of web browser tabs.
-It will also play very basic games, although if they’re into more serious gaming you might consider instead
+This will give them enough to be able to have several programs open and lots of web-browser tabs.
+It will also play very basic games.

-This laptop packs a Core i3 processor and enough Ram and storage to serve most needs.
-It’ will also definitely play Minecraft, which might me more important than its ability to do homework.
-Read our full Acer Aspire 5 A514-52 review.
+This laptop has a Core i3 processor and enough Ram and storage to serve most needs.
+It will also definitely play Minecraft, which might be more important than its ability to do homework – as far as your child is concerned, at least.

 This thin and light laptop should be ideal for homework and the occasional game.
-Handily, it’s also reasonably good-looking and won’t take up too much space.
-Read our full Acer Swift 1 SF114-32 review.
+It’s also reasonably good looking and won’t take up too much space.

-Retailers are struggling to meet demands for laptops at the moment as so many people have suddenly found themselves home-bound with children who would normally be at school.
+Some retailers may be struggling to meet demands for laptops at the moment, as so many people have suddenly found themselves home-bound with children who would normally be at school.
 As such, prices have risen and delivery times are getting longer.

 For more help and advice, read our guide on how to buy the best laptop.